 Deep within the Amazon Region lies the Kaieteur Falls.
 Watching a river plummet off the edge of a 250m cliff, blasting 1140 metric tons of water is as incredible as it sounds.

 You might have seen Niagara Falls or Iguazu Falls, but the lesser-known Kaieteur Falls in Guyana will quickly become your favourite.
-Taking into account its height and the sheer volume of water from the Potaru river, it makes for a truly epic sight!
+Considering its height and the sheer volume of water from the Potaru River, it makes for a truly epic sight!

-The remote location and the journey to make it to the Kaieteur National Park on a chartered plane or on a 5-day trip is another reason to put this place on your bucket list.
-You will fly over the Amazon jungle and get to see the waterfall before you even land.
+The remote location and the journey to the Kaieteur National Park on a chartered plane or a 5-day trip is another reason to put this place on your bucket list.
+You will fly over the Amazon jungle and see the waterfall before you even land.

 So it’s a scenic flight and a visit as well.

-If it wasn’t for the waterfall, the landscape in this part of Guyana would be a reason to come here alone.
+If it weren’t for the waterfall, the landscape in this part of Guyana would be a reason to come here alone.

 There is also the possibility of hiking for a few hours to the bottom of the river.
-If you are interested, do enquire at the time of booking as this would take an additional 3-4 hours.
+If you are interested, do enquire when booking as this would take an additional 3-4 hours.

 According to the legend told by Amerindians, the waterfall is named after an old man.
 This legendary old man was put on a boat by relatives.

-They were eager to get rid of him and pushed him into the river and over the edge into the waterfalls.
+They were eager to get rid of him and pushed him into the river and over the edge of the waterfalls.
 Hence the current name translates to “old-man-fall”.

 Ask your Amerindian guide and decide for yourself if this is indeed just a legend behind Guyana Kaieteur Falls.